Report from the K-12 (Accessibility) Standards Committee Working Group – Planning for Emergencies & Safety

 For more information on the impact these updates will have on school boards, please click here.

-To support school boards in compliance with the regulation, OPSBA has collaborated with other school board associations and the Accessibility Directorate of Ontario on the development of an implementation Resource Guide Accessible Schools: Leading The Way and on creating a training module "How May I Help You?".
+To support school boards in compliance with the regulation, OPSBA has collaborated with other school board associations and the Accessibility Directorate of Ontario on the development of an implementation Resource Guide Accessible Schools: Leading The Way.

 Additional training modules are offered by AccessForward, which has updated its Customer Service Standard training module for staff and volunteers to reflect the July 2016 updates.

-AODA Compliance Reporting2017 is an AODA compliance reporting year and designated public sector organizations, including school boards, are required to file a report by the end of the year.
+2017 was an AODA compliance reporting year and designated public sector organizations, including school boards, were required to file a report by the end of the year.
+The next accessibility compliance reporting year is 2020.

 The Integrated Accessibility Standards Regulation incorporates the standards related to Information & Communication, Employment, Transportation and Design of Public Spaces.